lexaras/Laravel_CRUD/README.md

 PHP Laravel CRUD application to manage campings.
 Only authorized users can access admin area and use CRUD operations.

+AMMPS and composer are required to run this project.

 ## How to install

 ```bash